spudtooley/demo-repo/README.md

 # Course Demo

-This is some descriptive text.
+This is some MORE descriptive text.